www.stfrancis.edu · College of Education · Regional Educational Academy for Leadership

 By the conclusion of the course, each participant will be able to do the following:

-- Demonstrate an understanding of fundamental philosophical ethical ideas such as natural law, virtue ethics, utilitarianism, the Categorical Imperative, and the common good and be able to apply these ethical concepts to ethical questions, decisions, issues or actions demonstrating understanding and responsibility while responding with compassion and respect in the analysis and resolution of ethical issues found in schools and contemporary life.
-(IPTS 9I, 9S, 9T; SES 3A.3a, 4a, 5a; inTASC 9e; 9m, 9o, NBPTS VII, IX)
+- Demonstrate an understanding of fundamental philosophical ethical ideas such as virtue ethics, utilitarianism, the Categorical Imperative, and the common good and be able to apply these ethical concepts to ethical questions, decisions, issues or actions demonstrating understanding and responsibility while responding with compassion and respect in the analysis and resolution of ethical issues found in schools and contemporary life.
+(IPTS 9I, 9S, 9T; SES 3A3a,4a, 5a; inTASC 9e; 9m, 9o, NBPTS VII, IX)

 - Model professional behavior that shows that the teacher is an ethical and reflective practitioner who exhibits honesty, integrity, personal responsibility, confidentiality, altruism and respect; and the ethical use of digital information and technology.
 (IPTS 9I, 9S, SES 3A.3a; inTASC 9e; 9m, 9o; NBPTS VII)

-- Understands the expectations of the profession including codes of ethics, professional standards of practice, and relevant law and policy in order to practice the profession in an ethical manner acting in accordance with ethical codes of conduct, professional standards and all relevant laws.
+- Understands the expectations of the profession including codes of ethics, professional standards of practice, and relevant law and policy and will practice the profession in an ethical manner acting in accordance with ethical codes of conduct, professional standards and all relevant laws.
 (IPTS 9, SES Goal 3, inTASC 9e; 9m, 9o; NBPTS VII, IX)

 - Support colleagues in exploring and making ethical decisions and adhering to professional standards and in following the laws and policies related to learners’ rights and teachers’ responsibilities. (inTASC 9l)